arista-northwest/shakedown/README.md

     Make sure the DUT is on the correct software version

 """
-import re
-import pytest
-import arcomm

-def test_version(sessions, sdconfig, testconfig):
+def test_version(sessions, sdconfig, testconfig, sdreportsection):
     """Autotest will scan the class for any methods that start with 'test'."""

     version = testconfig["software_version"]